aws-samples/aws-dbs-refarch-edw/README.md

 <table><tr><td><a href="https://github.com/aws-samples/aws-dbs-refarch-redshift/tree/master/src/spectrum-multicluster"><img src="https://raw.githubusercontent.com/aws-samples/aws-dbs-refarch-edw/master/src/spectrum-multicluster/thumbnail.png"/></a></td><td>

-Similar to the idea of having separate clusters for different business units within your business, this architecture shows how you can share data among an unlimited number of different clusters via [Redshift Spectrum](https://aws.amazon.com/redshift/spectrum), while also enabling services like [Amazon Athena](https://aws.amazon.com/athena) and [AWS Glue](https://aws.amazon.com/glue).
+Similar to the idea of having separate clusters for different business units within your business, this architecture shows how you can share data among an unlimited number of different clusters via <a href="https://aws.amazon.com/redshift/spectrum">Redshift Spectrum</a>, while also enabling services like <a href="https://aws.amazon.com/athena">Amazon Athena</a> and <a href="https://aws.amazon.com/glue">AWS Glue</a>.

 </td></tr></table>